SefirothVI/my-website/README.md

 # my-website

-this is going to be a awesome website
+This is going to be a awesome website.

+Now editing on the update-readme branch.